webquarx/design-patterns/README.md

 firstStep.execute();
 ```

-It's possible to focus on constructing a chain, not on definition variable and chain of setNext methods.
+It's possible to focus on constructing a chain, not on definition variable and series of setNext method.
 ```typescript
 // Simple way